Kohelet/kdroid_opengapps_aosp_build/README.md

 https://github.com/opengapps/opengapps/issues/719

 ## Disclaimer
+0. **This project is for testing and research purposes**.
+Under no circumstances should it be used for a production device.
 1. **Use this at your own risk.** Cyanogenmod received a cease and desist letter from Google when they included Google Apps in their ROM.
 See: [A Note on Google Apps for Android](http://android-developers.blogspot.com/2009/09/note-on-google-apps-for-android.html)
 2. **This project is in no way affiliated with, sponsored by, or related to Google.**